tc39/notes/meetings/2020-03/april-2.md

 JHD: There are clickable links in the TOC and all the pages as well.

-LBR: Just for the record I think the opt-out period applies to Ecma-402, just in case.
+LEO: Just for the record I think the opt-out period applies to Ecma-402, just in case.

 MBS: Do you have anything to say about Ecma-402 as well?
-LBR: On tues I mentioned that I have been looking for volunteers for the editorship for Ecma-402 from now on - consider this 2021 exercise.
+LEO: On tues I mentioned that I have been looking for volunteers for the editorship for Ecma-402 from now on - consider this 2021 exercise.
 I haven’t heard from anyone else, and I’m in a very limited capacity.
 And I’m very much hoping to find someone else to work on the editorship and this person would be very welcome by the TC39-TG2.
 Please volunteer here, otherwise I will open a thread on the reflector.

 AKI: Just think about the fame and prestige!